The 2024 AES New York Student Recording Competition

 • Visuals: You may include up to 8 photographs, screenshots or illustrations to support your documentation.

-• Format: Documentation must be in PDF (or JPEG/PNG in case of photos and screenshots) format, submitted in a zipped folder along with the audio files, adhering to the competition’s submission guidelines.
+• Format: Documentation must be in PDF format, submitted in a zipped folder along with the audio files, adhering to the competition’s submission guidelines.

 • Category Suggestion: If submitting under Category 1-3, please include a suggested category on the first page.